lenkon/create-enumerable/README.md

 # 📖 [Create enumerable] <a name="about-project"></a>

-> In this project create a class MyList and a module MyEnumerable.
+> In this project, create a class MyList and a module MyEnumerable.
 The module MyEnumerable will implement a subset of the functionality of Enumerable.
 Built using Ruby.

 **[Create enumerable]** is...